 International Journal of Multicultural Education

 This open-access online journal contains articles pertaining to its mission of educational equity, cross-cultural understanding and global awareness.

 The Internet TESL Journal

-This monthly journal provides articles, research, lesson plans and materials, and teaching strategies about English as a Second Language (ESL) and English as a Foreign Language (EFL) curriculum.
+This monthly journal, published from 1995 to 2010, provided articles, research, lesson plans and materials, and teaching strategies related to English as a Second Language (ESL) and English as a Foreign Language (EFL) curricula.
 The site also contains resources for teachers, for students, links, and activities.

 Journal of American Indian Education

 This peer-reviewed scholarly journal contains articles about the education of American Indians and Alaska Natives; the articles cover research as well as practical educational information.
 Full text articles from 1961-2002 are available.